dawncast/wagging-trails/src/README.md

 Missing: update and delete queries for Post Walk, Walk, Meetups, Schedules, TaggedIn in progress.
 But templating it should make it easier to finish.

-Note: if your db is bugged, you can use drop.sql and create a new one. or just POST _http://localhost:8800/fill-all_.
+**NOTE: if your db is bugged, you can use drop.sql and create a new one. or just POST _http://localhost:8800/fill-all_.

+To test fetch fucntionalities, try these GET requests.
+(Must have a filled database)
+- _http://localhost:8800/walk/1_, viewing walks based on ownerID = 1
+- _http://localhost:8800/posts/5/6_, viewing a post based on ownerID = 5, postID = 6
+- _http://localhost:8800/posts/3/3_, viewing a post that is a meetup, ownerID = 3, postID = 3
+- _http://localhost:8800/posts/5/fetch-by-owner_, viewing all posts made by ownerID = 5
+- _http://localhost:8800/posts/doggers/fetch-by-tag_, viewing all posts with tag **#doggers**
+- _http://localhost:8800/notification/walk-task/4_, view lists of notications (walkTasks ONLY), based on ownerID = 4

+**NOTE: there currently is no all notification fetch.
+Prioritized the walkTask to use for the scheduling bar.

 <br>